We would love you to join us!

 There is no set amount of time for volunteering, whether it be one day in three months or several days a week, everybody is welcome.

 Joining our team requires membership to the Ecclesbourne Valley Railway Association (EVRA).
 This membership will get you basic site working insurance, as well as quaterly magazines.
-This costs around £15 a year.
+This costs around £20 a year.
+You'll likely need to purchase your own Personal Protective Equipment (orange hi vis vest/coat, steel-toed boots etc) and if you are performing a public facing role, the relevant uniform.

 We hope that you choose to start your new hobby with us!